 - Research other programmers’ side projects online for inspiration.

 - Look for open-source software to which you can contribute.
 GitHub has a great tutorial on how to contribute to open source here.

 - Volunteer your skills to help a local nonprofit.

 - Add new features to projects you already built.

 - Join an online community like Dev.to, Indie Hackers, or Product Hunt to see what other makers and developers are building or have built.

-The key to tackling your first project is to start small.
+The key to tackling your first Python language project is to start small.
 For instance, you may decide to build a habit tracker.
-This may not be a very complex project, but you will refine your skills as you work on it—and at least it’s something you want to build.
+This may not be a very complex project.
+However, you will refine your skills as you work on a small project.

 - A tool that predicts the price of a stock

 - A website that showcases a list of top movies